Our Best Summer Zucchini Bread Recipe

 This Summer, it is time to get creative with your Zucchini Bread recipes.
 We have been testing out a few new ones in the kitchen and this one is our favorite!
 This Summer Zucchini Bread recipe has the perfect balance of sweet and savory flavors that will leave you wanting more.
 It goes great as an afternoon snack or for breakfast on a lazy Saturday morning.
 The best part about this bread?
 You can make it gluten-free by using almond flour instead of all-purpose flour!

-Why do we love zucchini so much?
+Why we love zucchini

-Zucchini is a great alternative to apples in baking.
+• Zucchini is a great alternative to apples in baking.
 It can add moisture and give you the best texture without the added sugar or carbs.

-There are so many ways to cook zucchini!
+• There are so many ways to cook zucchini!
 You can make delicious soups, stir fry dishes, or even zoodles (zucchini noodles) for pasta night.
 Summer squash has so many options!

-It is wonderful even grilled – but we will talk about that another day.
+• It is wonderful even grilled – but we will talk about that another day.

 Why does the average home gardener end up with so much zucchini?